My Dinosaur Life: Reception

 Scott Heisel of Alternative Press was effusive, writing "Motion City Soundtrack have made the best album of their career [...] the album is aggressive, dense and complex, yet still retains a strong sense of melody and never takes itself too seriously."
 Entertainment Weekly writer Andy Greenwald praised the album's "soaring choruses," dubbing it a "winning fourth album."
 Mikael Wood, in a pre-release review for Spin, felt the record "strikes a radio-ready balance between mayhem and melody."
 The Washington Post's Allison Stewart called the album "scruffy, peppy, [and] hopelessly likable" that evokes "punk-pop's halcyon."
 The A.V.
 Club critic Kyle Ryan felt it "another in a series of impeccably constructed pop albums" by the group, noting, "There isn’t a dud among the album’s 12 tracks, and more than a few have a catchiness that borders on oppressive."
 A reviewer for Revolver felt "the real standouts on the band's fourth full-length are the grittier, unexpected moments."Lincoln Journal Star journalist L. Kent Wolgamott stated that "My Dinosaur Life is full of complaints and clever cultural observations, insecurities and determination to move forward, a heap of modern confusion that is bound together by the catchy if repetitive music".
-A reviewerBillboard opined that "Motion City Soundtrack's smart-aleck tendencies combine nicely with a harder sound on "My Dinosaur Life," pushing the band back to its roots with enough twist to propel it in a new direction."
+A reviewer-Billboard opined that "Motion City Soundtrack's smart-aleck tendencies combine nicely with a harder sound on "My Dinosaur Life," pushing the band back to its roots with enough twist to propel it in a new direction."
 Matthew Cole of Slant Magazine felt the album best in small doses, praising what he felt were highlights and commenting, "With any luck, the band’s big-studio backing will find those winning tunes a home on the radio, as power-pop this well crafted surely deserves a little Top 40 success."
 PopMatters' Jennifer Cooke considered the album's darkness is what "keeps Motion City Soundtrack interesting and worthy of more serious consideration than other bands of its ilk."